 If you’ve spent any time in offensive security, you’ve heard the debate: is OSCP still worth it in 2026?
-With new certifications flooding the market and OffSec updating their coursework, I want to give you an honest answer — not a sales pitch.
+With new certifications flooding the market and OffSec updating their coursework, here’s an honest answer — not a sales pitch, not a sponsored post.

-The short version: yes, OSCP is still worth it — but not for the reasons most people think.
+The short answer: yes, OSCP is still worth it — but not for the reasons most people assume.

 What OSCP Actually Is